-Preliminary Economic Assessment
+Preliminary Economic Assessment ("PEA")

-A PEA for the Ayawilca Zinc Zone was released on July 2, 2019.
+A PEA for the Ayawilca Zinc Zone was released on July 2, 2019 and below is a summary of those results.
 The PEA was prepared in accordance with NI 43-101 by Amec Foster Wheeler Peru S.A. ("Wood") as principal consultant, Transmin Metallurgical Consultants, and Roscoe Postle Associates Inc. ("RPA").
 The NI 43-101 technical report was filed on August 15, 2019, and can be downloaded under the Company's profile on www.sedar.com or from the Company's website here.
-The Report is titled "Ayawilca Polymetallic Project, Department of Pasco, Central Peru - NI 43-101 Technical Report".
+The Report is entitled "Ayawilca Polymetallic Project, Department of Pasco, Central Peru - NI 43-101 Technical Report".